 A handful of hikers seemed to know the challenge of what they were doing but a lot of people had no clue.
 We got asked multiple times how many miles it was to the top.
 Ummmm this is just casually the highest MOUNTAIN in the lower 48 states and you don’t know how many miles it is to hike to the top?
 Hello???
 People die here!

 Some had very little water or snacks with them, no layers, or day pack at all, no sense of the dark clouds gathering over the summit they were trying to reach.
 Not a good idea to try to hike this without being a little prepared and it made me really concerned about a lot of them.
-I hope that a lot of them made the wise decision to turn around and try another time unless they were prepared to get stuck somewhere on Whitney, not safe at all.
+I hope that a lot of them made the wise decision to turn around and try another time, unless they were prepared to get stuck somewhere on Mt Whitney, not safe at all.

-Needless to say it was a long trek out and we were stoked when we finally hit the portal store just as it started to rain.
-We bought sodas and snagged the last table under a big umbrella outside with a few other hikers who were finishing the JMT.
+Needless to say it was a long trek out and we were stoked when we finally hit the portal store, just as it started to rain.
+We bought sodas and snagged the last table under a big umbrella outside, with a few other hikers who were finishing the JMT.
 Two hikers were trying to hitch hike to Lone Pine in the valley and we’re having a tough time finding a ride for the longest time out in the rain.
 They finally did get one and we heard the other hikers lament how long it took them and their own prospects for catching a ride down.

-The lightning flashed outside our hotel room windows and we felt VERY thankful to be inside watching House Hunters reruns on TV.
+The lightning flashed outside our hotel room windows and we felt VERY thankful to be inside watching House Hunters reruns on the hotel TV.
 It was a pretty crazy end to our trip and I snuggled into my giant, fluffy, dry bed feeling grateful.
 The Sierras are such an indescribable trip and experience.
 I can not wait to go back and do the whole John Muir Trail!!!